+Due to the absent of PPI (it is still in updating process), AMK decided to measure its depth of outreach using ID Poor.
 This means that AMK uses ID Poor as an indicator to measure its reach to poor family.
-With this measure, approximately 6% of AMK clients are from poor household (holding ID Poor).
+Based on AMK's in-house representative survey in 2022 (Brand Awareness and Client Satisfaction Surveys), we observed that on average 16% of AMK clients are from poor household (holding ID Poor).
 Based on the Cambodia Socio-Economic Survey 2019/2020, approximately 10% of the household in Cambodia are from poor household (holding ID Poor).
-This is very similar to AMK's national representative survey on Brand and Product Awareness in 2022, where we also tracked ID Poor family (~12% of Cambodian household are have ID Poor card).
-This illustrates that AMK covered a big proportion of poor household in 2021.
+This illustrates that AMK covered a big proportion of poor household in 2022.

-AMK'S

-CLIENTS STORY
+AMK'S CLIENTS STORY